An impressive voice over demo will lead casting directors to hire you for voice over projects and help launch your voice acting career.

 Be sure to leave a quick pause between tracks if you’re using multiple tracks.
 You can include as many tracks on a demo as you like, but be sure to send people only the tracks that they ask for.
 For instance, don’t send an audio publisher who works strictly with narrators a sample of your telephone prompts.

-Tip: A demo isn’t simply a bunch of disparate spots mindlessly thrown together.
+Tip: A demo isn’t simply a bunch of random spots mindlessly thrown together.
 Your voice over demo will reflect your level of professionalism, as well as the value that you have to offer your client should they hire you.
 Consider separating your demos by themes, or by skill sets that you wish to show off.
-For instance, create a ‘commercial’ demo that is different from an ‘elearning demo,’ which is different from a ‘French language demo.’
+For instance, create a ‘commercial’ demo that is different from an ‘eLearning demo,’ which is different from a ‘French language demo.’

 You’re battling for space in the listeners’ minds.
-If you want to get even the slightest piece of a client’s attention, or, ideally, their undivided attention, what you’re saying and how you’re saying it both need to be worth their while.
+If you want to get even the slightest piece of a client’s attention, or, ideally, their undivided attention, what you’re saying and how you’re saying it need to be worth their while.

 Here’s how to approach production:

 When it comes to impressing a potential client, you often only get one opportunity to show off your skills.
 You have to be ready to prove your capabilities when prompted.
-You should always be equipped with a selection of your strongest work compiled in bite-size demos, organized by genre, or style of read.
+You should always be ready with a selection of your strongest work compiled in bite-size demos, organized by genre, or style of read.